yuyutomi/js-basics-password-generator-lab-nyc-fe-071018/README.md

 ## Objectives

-* Use JavaScript create random, secure passwords on request
+* Use JavaScript to create random, secure passwords on request
 * Use DOM manipulation to display secure passwords on click

 ## Background